curcu34/hilldiv/README.md

 * Sample names and OTU table row names must match
 * Groups and supergroups must be nested (all samples in a group must be included in the same supergroup)
+# References
+Chao, A., Chiu, C.-H., & Hsieh, T. C. (2012).
+Proposing a resolution to debates on diversity partitioning.
+Ecology, 93(9), 2037–2051.
+Chao, A., Chiu, C.-H., & Jost, L. (2010).
+Phylogenetic diversity measures based on Hill numbers.
+Philosophical Transactions of the Royal Society of London.
+Series B, Biological Sciences, 365(1558), 3599–3609.
+Hill, M. O. (1973).
+Diversity and Evenness: A Unifying Notation and Its Consequences.
+Ecology, 54(2), 427–432.
+Hsieh, T. C., & Chao, A. (2017).
+Rarefaction and Extrapolation: Making Fair Comparison of Abundance-Sensitive Phylogenetic Diversity among Multiple Assemblages.
+Systematic Biology, 66(1), 100–111.
+Hsieh, T. C., Ma, K. H., & Chao, A. (2016). iNEXT: an R package for rarefaction and extrapolation of species diversity (Hill numbers).
+Methods in Ecology and Evolution / British Ecological Society, 7(12), 1451–1456.
+Jost, L. (2006).
+Entropy and diversity.
+Oikos , 113, 363–375.
+Jost, L. (2007).
+Partitioning diversity into independent alpha and beta components.
+Ecology, 88(10), 2427–2439.
+Marcon, E., & Hérault, B. (2015). entropart: An R Package to Measure and Partition Diversity.
+Journal of Statistical Software, Articles, 67(8), 1–26.
+Tuomisto, H. (2010).
+A diversity of beta diversities: straightening up a concept gone awry.
+Part 1.
+Defining beta diversity as a function of alpha and gamma diversity.
+Ecography, 33(1), 2–22.